Post-traumatic stress disorder: Eye movement desensitization and reprocessing

 Eye movement desensitization and reprocessing (EMDR) is a form of psychotherapy developed and studied by Francine Shapiro.
 She had noticed that, when she was thinking about disturbing memories herself, her eyes were moving rapidly.
 When she brought her eye movements under control while thinking, the thoughts were less distressing.

 In 2002, Shapiro and Maxfield published a theory of why this might work, called adaptive information processing.
 This theory proposes that eye movement can be used to facilitate emotional processing of memories, changing the person's memory to attend to more adaptive information.
 The therapist initiates voluntary rapid eye movements while the person focuses on memories, feelings or thoughts about a particular trauma.
-The therapists uses hand movements to get the person to move their eyes backward and forward, but hand-tapping or tones can also be used.
+The therapist uses hand movements to get the person to move their eyes backward and forward, but hand-tapping or tones can also be used.
 EMDR closely resembles cognitive behavior therapy as it combines exposure (re-visiting the traumatic event), working on cognitive processes and relaxation/self-monitoring.
 However, exposure by way of being asked to think about the experience rather than talk about it has been highlighted as one of the more important distinguishing elements of EMDR.